ancerokheyann/Survey/README.md

 - How to build forms using HTML elements
 - Using input types (text, email, number, radio, checkbox)
 - Organizing form sections with `<fieldset>` and `<label>`
-- Linking a form to a submission endpoint
+- Linking a form to a submission

----

-## 🎯 Next Steps
-- Add **CSS styling** to make the form more visually appealing
-- Add **form validation** to ensure correct input
-- Connect the form to a backend or Google Sheets to **store responses**

 ---